 Still, the 1997 stewardess affair was a major blow to the Giffords and to Frank Gifford’s image.
 In 1998, following the incident, Gifford was given a reduced role on the Monday Night Football pre-game show.
 Boomer Esiason, 36, then the Cincinnati Bengals’ quarterback, quit active play to join the show.
 After that, and with 22 years of serving as a sportscaster there, Gifford left Monday Night Football, though he would continue to have other TV work.
 And on other projects, he focused on football history.In 2008, Gifford published with Peter Richmond, The Glory Game: How The 1958 NFL Championship Changed Football Forever.
 Gifford’s account of the famous sudden-death overtime game between the New York Giants and Baltimore Colts in which he and 14 other later-elected Hall of Fame players and coaches did battle.
 Gifford acknowledged that he had two costly fumbles in that game, but he also caught a pass for a key touchdown that had put the Giant’s in the lead, 17-14.
 Gifford was at the center of a crucial 3rd down play with less than three minutes remaining in that game.
 The Giants, then at their own 40 yard-line, needed four yards for a first down, which would have given them the game, as with a new set of downs they could have run out the clock.
 But on the 3rd down play, Gifford got the call, running the ball outside for a gain before he was tackled, though sure he made enough yardage for the first down.
 In the play, there was some added commotion and distraction, as Colts lineman, Gino Marchetti, was calling out in pain after he had broken his ankle.
 Referee Ron Gibbs, who spotted the ball amid the concern over Marchetti, placed it short of the first down marker, and the Giants were forced to punt.
 That gave the Colts a chance to tie, and ultimately win, the game, which went into sudden death overtime.
 But in his book, Gifford writes: “I still feel to this day, and will always feel, that I got the first down that would have let us run out the clock.
 And given us the title.”
 Gifford would later learn that the referee involved also believed he likely had made a bad spot.

 See also at this website, “Bednarik-Gifford Lore,” a story which tracks the football backgrounds of the two pro players who met in a famous gridiron collision in November 1960 that changed both their lives.
 For other sports stories at this website see the Annals of Sport category page, or for other story choices, see the Celebrity & Icons page or the Madison Avenue page.
-Thanks for visiting — and please consider supporting this website.
+Thanks for visiting — and if you like what you see here, please make a donation to support this website.
 Thank you. – Jack Doyle

 Date Posted: 5 January 2014